gibbok/react-color-picker-palette/README.md

 ### Features
 - Color picking from the palette.
+- Selected color in RGB and HEX format.
 - Live color preview.
 - Remember  last color selected.
 - Easy to use and install.